 top of page

-AeroProfessional Uncovers Critical 5 Year Trends Reshaping Global Aviation Recruitment
+AeroProfessional Uncovers Critical Aviation Recruitment Trends Reshaping Global Aviation Recruitment Over 5 Years

 • 2 min read

 Farnborough, UK - 25 June 2025 - As the aviation industry surges back to pre-pandemic passenger levels, it faces an unprecedented new challenge: a global shortage of talent.
-A new report from AeroProfessional, a leading aviation recruitment consultancy, uncovers the key workforce dynamics driving this crisis, and outlines strategic solutions to address it.
+A new report from AeroProfessional, a leading aviation recruitment consultancy, uncovers the key workforce dynamics driving this shift in aviation recruitment trends, and outlines strategic solutions to address it.

-Titled “Turbulence and Takeoff: The Evolving Landscape of Aviation Recruitment, 5 Years Post-Pandemic,” the report identifies how aviation's recruitment landscape has been permanently altered, from pilot shortages to the rise of entirely new roles in sustainability and technology.
+Titled “Turbulence and Takeoff: The Evolving Landscape of Aviation Recruitment, 5 Years Post-Pandemic,” the report highlights how aviation’s recruitment landscape has been permanently reshaped, from pilot shortages to the emergence of new roles in sustainability and technology.

 Key Findings from the Report: